Legazpi, Albay: Private sector boom (2016–2019)

 Private sector investment in Legazpi increased significantly in the 2010s.
-In 2016, Ayala Land partnered with the local LCC Group to open Ayala Malls Legazpi – Liberty City Center, a four-story shopping complex on the site of the former public market.
-This marked Ayala's first mall in the Bicol Region.
-In the same year, SM Prime Holdings began construction of SM City Legazpi, an 87,000-square-meter shopping mall located beside the city's bus terminal.
-The mall opened on September 14, 2018, becoming the largest retail complex in Bicol.

-The entry of national retail developers was accompanied by growth in hospitality, residential, and franchising sectors.
-Public infrastructure expanded in parallel.
-In 2018, Legazpi opened the Legazpi City Hospital, the city's first public hospital.
-That same year, a ₱100-million engineered sanitary landfill was completed in Barangay Banquerohan, noted as one of the first modern waste management facilities in the region.
+In 2016 Ayala Land partnered with the local LCC Group to open Ayala Malls Legazpi–Liberty City Center, a four-story shopping complex on the site of the former public market and Ayala's first mall in the Bicol Region.
+In the same year SM Prime Holdings began construction of SM City Legazpi, an 87,000 square meter shopping mall located beside the city's bus terminal.
+When the mall opened on September 14, 2018 it was the largest retail complex in Bicol.
+This entry of national retail developers into Legazpi was accompanied by growth in the hospitality, residential, and franchising sectors, with public infrastructure expanding in parallel.
+In 2018 Legazpi opened the Legazpi City Hospital, the city's first public hospital.
+That same year a ₱100-million engineered sanitary landfill was completed in Barangay Banquerohan, one of the first modern waste management facilities in the region.

-On October 7, 2021, the Bicol International Airport was inaugurated in Daraga, Albay, replacing the old Legazpi domestic airport.
-Although located outside the city proper, it functions as Legazpi's primary air gateway and is projected to enhance regional connectivity.
+On October 7, 2021 the Bicol International Airport was inaugurated in Daraga, Albay, replacing the old Legazpi domestic airport.
+Although located outside the city proper it functions as Legazpi's primary air gateway and enhances regional connectivity.

-Legazpi's development efforts have received national recognition.
-In 2018, the Philippine Chamber of Commerce and Industry named Legazpi the Most Business-Friendly City (Component City category), citing its streamlined business registration processes and investor-oriented governance.
-That same year, the city ranked first in the National Competitiveness Council (NCC)'s competitiveness index for component cities.
-It had previously placed third in 2016 and fifth in 2017.

-According to media reports and NCC assessments, Legazpi's performance was attributed in part to infrastructure investments following major disasters, particularly in flood control and urban planning.
+In 2018 the Philippine Chamber of Commerce and Industry named Legazpi the Most Business-Friendly City (Component City category), citing its streamlined business registration processes and investor-oriented governance.
+That same year the city ranked first in the National Competitiveness Council (NCC)'s competitiveness index for component cities after previously placing third in 2016 and fifth in 2017.
+According to media reports and NCC assessments, Legazpi's performance was attributed in part to its infrastructure investments following major disasters, particularly in flood control and urban planning.
 Legazpi has consistently passed the Seal of Good Local Governance administered by the Department of the Interior and Local Government.